Tin Sheds: History

 Bernard Smith was involved with the workshop, and wanted to change the name to Fine Arts University Workshop.

 Some experimented with computer graphics and other forms, leading to the emergence of Optronic Kinetics in 1970.

 The Earthworks Poster Collective was based at Tin Sheds for the whole of its existence, from 1972 to 1979.
 During this time, Tin Sheds was officially known as the Sydney University Art Workshop.

-The School of Architecture, Design and Planning was always a supporter of the workshop, but it was not until 1989 that Tin Sheds officially became part of the university, presenting art workshop classes.
+The School of Architecture, Design and Planning was always a supporter of the workshop, and from late 70s the Tim sheds offered courses recognised for credit by the Fine Arts and Architecture departments of the university.
 In 2004 Tin Sheds moved into new purpose-built workshops and a gallery in the school, at 148 City Road, Darlington.